-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a bad day for Russia exposed stocks, and the BOE published the results of its stress tests.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a strong finish for European stocks and the failure of the Greek parliament to elect a new president.

 Big oil stocks are still not cheap, but it may be more useful to look at capital expenditures and production estimate metrics.

 Australian dollar hit a 4-1/2-year trough against its U.S. counterpart as prices of iron for construction fell in China amid weak demand.

 Geoffrey Yu, foreign exchange strategist at UBS, and Richard Kelly, head of global strategy at TD Securities, discuss whether the Mexican peso is a good buy.